Help us reach our goal of $75,000

 Click the Participate tab above to start or join a team!

-Environmental and conservation organizations can also use the Great Wisconsin Birdathon to fundraise for their own projects.
+Environmental and conservation organizations can use the Great Wisconsin Birdathon to fundraise for their own projects.
 In 2016, 22 organizations and Bird Cities took home more than $12,000 from their Birdathons.
 Visit the Organizational Fundraising page to find out how your bird club, garden club, nature center, or land trust can raise funds through our event.

 Your organization, foundation, or corporation can sponsor the Great Wisconsin Birdathon!
 Even better, send your employees or members out with one of our teams!
 Our sponsorship document explains the sponsorship levels and benefits.